FAQs

 How many snakes do you bring to a party?

-Typically I bring 8 snakes and sometimes a lizard (bearded dragon) named Norbert or a turtle named Charlie.
+Typically we bring 8 snakes and sometimes a lizard (bearded dragon or blue-tongued sking) or a turtle.
 Click here for our snake roster.
 All the snakes we bring are nonvenomous and docile.
 The children are allowed to hold/handle/touch all the snakes that we bring!

 Who performs the snake parties besides Mr. Clint?